Image shared by @jkominski

 Tip 9: Be Responsible for Your Health

 Whether it’s the common cold or COVID-19, take responsibility for your health.
-Don’t hang around other people if you know you may be sick to help reduce the spread of germs, don’t hang around other people if you know you are vulnerable to contracting something, wash your hands regularly, and eat your Wheaties.
+Don’t hang around other people if you know you may be sick to help reduce the spread of germs, don’t hang around other people if you know you are vulnerable to contracting something, wash your hands regularly, use your hand sanitizer gel and eat your Wheaties.
 Just kidding on the Wheaties, but definitely evaluate your food habits and make sure you are eating things that support your health and don’t detract from it.

 Winter can be a tough season but life is all about what you make it.
 Set a goal to be as healthy as you can possibly be and then lay out your action plan on obtaining and maintaining that goal.
 You are your best ally in the fight for better health, both this winter and all year long.